yiliu1998/Rate-DR-WATE/README.md

-# RDRwate
+# WATE
-Rate doubly robust (RDR) estimation for weighted average treatment effects (WATEs).
-We developed an R package (`RDRwate`) implementing three RDR estimators for WATE, a general class of causal estimands.
-We allow users implement the estimation and inference for a number of popular WATEs in the class, including ATE, ATT, ATC, ATO (overlap weights), ATM (matching weights), ATEN (entropy weights), and ATB (beta family weights).
-The proposed estimators include:
+`WATE` is an R packing implementing rate doubly robust (RDR) estimations for weighted average treatment effects (WATEs).
+The WATE is a class of general causal estimands targeting different population defined by propensity score weights.
+This package contains three RDR estimators.
+We allow users implement the estimation and inference for a number of popular WATEs, including ATE, ATT, ATC, ATO (overlap weights), ATM (matching weights), ATEN (entropy weights), and ATB (beta family weights).
+The three RDR estimators include:

-* an efficient influence function (EIF)-based estimator;
+* the efficient influence function (EIF)-based estimator; and
-* two double/debiased machine learning (DML)-based estimators (DML-1 and DML-2), which actually applies the cross-fitting algorithm on the EIF-based estimator.
+* two double/debiased machine learning (DML)-based estimators (denoted as DML-1 and DML-2), which are technically by applying the sample-splitting and cross-fitting (<a href="https://academic.oup.com/ectj/article/21/1/C1/5056401">Chernozhukov et al. (2018)</a>) to the EIF-based estimator.

-We also implement the variance estimations of these estimators in our package.
+The variance estimations of these estimators in our package.

 ## Installation
 To install the latest version of the R package from GitHub, please run following commands in R: